hermangroup/docs/introduction/how-to-buy.rst

   https://www.miami.exchange

-  Miami Crypto Exchange (MCEX), operated by Dash partner `Mercury Cash
+  Miami Crypto Exchange (MCEX), operated by Historia partner `Mercury Cash
   <https://www.mercury.cash>`_, is a legal and fully compliant crypto
   gateway between the U.S. and the world, with a specific focus on Latin America and the Caribbean.
-DASH can be traded against USD and BTC.
+HISTORIA can be traded against USD and BTC.

 BW
   .. image:: exchanges/bw.png